davidblancochs/wumpus/READ_ME.txt

-Carlos Mora Martinez 16/03/2019
+Carlos Mora Martinez 27/03/2019

-WUMPUS game

-USE:

-java -jar Game.jar

-or:
-java -jar Game.jar 60 5 9

-or:

-java -jar Game.jar 60 5 9 1
+Works only on python3 (not python 2)
+Use:
+python wumpus.py
+python wumpus.py 25 5 10

+Test:
+python wumpus_test.py

 ARGUMENTS:
 	- Number of cells in the cave.
 It will round down if it is not a perfect square,